 "I learned more about physics and cutting-edge research than I ever thought possible." – Cristian Ardelean, Canada

 Perimeter is committed to inclusion, diversity, equity, and accessibility in our community.

 How are admissions and funding handled?

-Each year, Perimeter admits 25 exceptional undergraduates from a multitude of countries.
+Each year, Perimeter admits around 25 exceptional students from a multitude of countries.
 Those students are awarded a scholarship that covers costs such as tuition, meals and accommodations, among other necessities.
 See more information on the financial support page.

 When is PSI?

 The PSI program starts in September and runs for typically 10 months to June of the following calendar year.

 Two phases of coursework and a short research project make up PSI, advancing:

-- Core topics – foundational graduate-level subjects including quantum theory, general relativity, quantum field theory, and statistical physics.
+- Core topics – foundational graduate-level subjects including classical physics, quantum theory, general relativity, quantum field theory, statistical physics, mathematical physics, and numerical methods.

-- Elective courses – modern topics from fields such as cosmology, particle physics, gravitational physics, string theory, quantum information and condensed matter, and cutting-edge research topics from various specialized fields.
+- Elective courses – modern topics from fields such as cosmology, particle physics, gravitational physics, string theory, quantum information, quantum matter, and cutting-edge research topics from various specialized fields.